Bali is still great value even with the AU$ falling

 Compared to what you would be paying here in Sydney, Melbourne, Brisbane or Perth for a family meal, Bali is much cheaper.
 There are restaurants in Legian / Seminyak where a family of 4 can have a 3 course dinner for under $50.
 I am not talking street food here, I am talking about a really nice, clean place where the food (both local and Western is fabulous).
 Have a look at the video below and you will see where you can go for a really good meal in Seminyak that’s also good value.

-Taxis are so inexpensive.
 Think about how much you have to pay for a cab ride in Sydney or Melbourne.
 Halve it and then halve it again and this is the kind of pricing you will pay in Bali.
-Getting around is super easy (as there are just so many taxi circling the tourist areas), very cheap and great value.
+Getting around is super easy (as there is just so many taxies circling the tourist areas), very cheap and great value.
+You can also download the Go-Jek app ( Indonesia’s version of Uber ) which is cheap as anything.
+Just tap the app when you need a car or scooter and they will be there very quickly to take you to most places.

 - Wondering the streets